-Table 4: Waverley DCP 2012 - Part C4 High Density Residential Development Compliance Table
+Table 6: Waverley DCP 2012 - Part C3 Other Residential Development Compliance Table

 This part applies to development that is subject to State Environmental Planning Policy (SEPP) 65 - Design Quality of Residential Apartment Development.
+The relevant controls as they apply to the subject modification application are provided in Table 6.